Bollywood must not lose its flavor of song and dance: choreographer Geeta Kapur | ExBulletin

 Bollywood must not lose its flavor of song and dance: choreographer Geeta Kapur

-Renowned choreographer Geeta Kapur, who is one of the judges on the dance reality show “Super Dancer,” says the format of storytelling may have changed in Bollywood, but the song and the dance as a core must remain intact.
-Kapur started her career at the age of 15 when she joined the troupe of famous Bollywood choreographer Farah Khan and later helped her in films such as Kuch Kuch Hota Hai, Dil Toh Pagal Hai, Kabhi Khushi Kabhi Gham, Mohabbatein and Kal Ho Na Ho.
+Renowned choreographer Geeta Kapur, who is one of the many judges on dance news to present “Super Dancer,” says the format of storytelling may have undergone a change in Bollywood, but the music and the dance must remain intact.
+Kapur started her profession at the age of 15 when she joined the troupe of famous Bollywood choreographer Farah Khan and later helped her in films similar to Kuch Kuch Hota Hai, Dil Toh Pagal Hai, Kabhi Khushi Kabhi Gham, Mohabbatein and Kal Ho Na Ho.

 Kapur has also choreographed for films like Fiza, Asoka, Saathiya, Heyy Babyy, Tees Maar Khan and others.
-The 47-year-old choreographer expressed her disappointment at the lack of grandeur of Hindi movie songs today, but said a few directors and creatives are keeping the culture alive.
+The 47-year-old choreographer expressed her disappointment at the lack of grandeur in Hindi film songs today, but said there are only a few directors and performers who find themselves keeping the tradition alive.

-“For me, Bollywood is about song and dance.
+“For me, Bollywood is synonymous with music and dance.
 This essence should not disappear.
-There are changes in the way we make our films, we evolve and that’s okay, but the flavor still has to stay.
-I hope Bollywood doesn’t change its flavor.
+There are changes in the best way we make our films, we evolve and that’s okay, but the flavor still has to stay.
+I hope Bollywood won’t change its taste.

-“My all time favorite songs are Hoto pe aisi baat, Piya tose naina, Kaate nahi katate, tip tip barsa, Choli ke peeche ‘and Maar dala, all of these songs are a visual treat.
-I would like to see the greatness of the songs, Kapur told PTI.
+“My favorite songs of all time are Hoto pe aisi baat, Piya tose naina, Kaate nahi katate, tip tip barsa, Choli ke peeche ‘and Maar dala, all of these songs are visible.
+I would need to see the greatness of the songs, Kapur advised PTI.

-Like his colleagues Remo DSouza, Bosco Kapur also hopes to someday direct a full-fledged film and it doesn’t have to be a dance film.
+Like his colleagues Remo DSouza, Bosco Kapur also hopes to direct a film in its own right and it must not be a dance film.
 I don’t think I’ll ever do something based on dance.
 It is not because dancing is my strong point that I should make a film about it.
 Too many of our colleagues are doing it.
 I could do something dark or a thriller.

-Kapur has been on many dance-based reality TV shows, but “Super Dancer” holds a special place in his heart.
-Co-judged by actor Shilpa Shetty and filmmaker Anurag Basu, the final season of the children’s show airs on Sony Entertainment television.
+Kapur has been interested in many current dance-based exhibitions, but “Super Dancer” holds a special place in her coronary heart.
+Co-judged by actor Shilpa Shetty and filmmaker Anurag Basu, the final season of children’s shows on Sony Entertainment television.

-“This show has heart, it’s simplicity, it’s about the joy of dancing and it’s not technical.
-The show is on par with audiences, especially children, Kapur said.
+“This gift has a coronary heart, it is simple, it’s all about the pleasure of dancing and it’s not technical.
+The present is relatable with viewers, especially young people, Kapur said.

-She said all of the judges shared a warm bond with the children.
+She said all the judges share a warm bond with the young people.
 Shilpa has a beautiful bond with the children, she relates to them because she herself is the mother of two children.
 I connect with older and younger kids, while dada (Anurag Basu) has immense knowledge of each region’s food and culture.
 So when people from different places come to the show, he tells them about the popularity of the area, she added.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online